-Development of analytical reading and the writing of college-level essays, including critical analysis, rhetorical forms, and collegiate research.
-Prerequisite: Satisfactory score on Placement Examination OR a grade of "C" or better in ENGL 51.
+Development of analytical reading and the writing of college-level essays, including critical analysis, rhetorical forms, and college research.
+Prerequisite: Satisfactory score on Placement Examination and appropriate skills and knowledge or a grade of "C" or better in ENGL 51 or 51L.
 (L)